 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.

-So, how exactly should you tailor your expectations for this rig?
+So, how exactly should you tailor your expectations for this affordable gaming rig?

 The thing we’d like to emphasize the most here is that this PC is a tried and true console-killer. $500 is more expensive than your average console, but you’re definitely getting the performance boost to justify this price.
 We won’t use teraflops to gauge the power of this rig since the advent of new architectures is soundly making this unit irrelevant, but for all intents and purposes, this PC does everything a console can, only better.

-You’ll get to play all AAA games in 60FPS if you so desire, and even if this means not playing in the highest settings, you’ll still be enjoying better graphics than you would on, say, a PS4.
+You will be able to play all AAA games in 60FPS if you desire so, and even if this means not playing in the highest settings, you’ll still be able to enjoy better graphics than you would on, say, a PS4.
 If, on the other hand, you wish to immerse yourself in a more cinematic experience and play with a 30FPS cap, you’ll bear witness to levels of eye-candy that console folk can only dream of.

 In order to deliver the best performance imaginable at this price, we had to forgo some upgradability concerns.
 However, there are still clear upgrade paths that this build facilitates, all of which will be discussed as we go through each individual piece of hardware.

 So without any further ado, we present to you the parts that make this the best affordable $500 gaming PC ever.

 CPU: Ryzen 5 2600x

-An interesting thing about the Ryzen 5 2600x is that was a $200 CPU when it first launched.
+An interesting thing about the Ryzen 5 2600x is that it was a $200 CPU when it first launched.
 And even though its price dropped significantly after the release of 3rd gen Ryzen CPUs, its performance value didn’t.
 Sure, the new $200 outing by AMD – the Ryzen 5 3600x – is a lot more powerful, but the 2600x still beats anything close to the $120 range without breaking a sweat.

 Related: Best Ryzen CPU For Gaming